All Episodes

 | Copy link to current segment

-Time Text
+Speaker Time Text

-Everybody, indeed from the high deserts, stretching in the west from the Tahitian and Hawaiian island chains, eastward to the Caribbean, northward to the North Pole, south all the way into South America and worldwide on the internet, this is Coast to Coast AM.
+Everybody, indeed, from the high deserts stretching in the west from the Tahitian and Hawaiian island chains eastward to the Caribbean, northward to the North Pole, south all the way into South America and worldwide on the internet.

-And let me tell you, referring to my newest affiliate, WABC in New York, I did a interview on their morning show Well, at the end of last week, I think, at the end of the final day of broadcast on WABC, and one of the morning personalities asked me what my view, my opinion of Flight 800 was, and I said, I think it was a missile that exploded adjacent to Flight 800, and I think it was a terrorist.
+And let me tell you, referring to my newest affiliate, a WABC in New York, I did an interview on their morning show, well, at the end of last week, I think, at the end of the final day of broadcast on WABC.

-And, of course, that flies in the face of what we're being told by the FBI, the CIA, And I would imagine the NTSB as well.
+And of course, that flies in the face of what we're being told by the FBI, the CIA, and I would imagine the NTSB as well.

-To bring you up to date, and to remind you, on July 17th of 1996, TWA Flight 800 bound for Paris blew up off the coast of Long Island shortly after takeoff from Kennedy International Airport, killing all 230 people on board.
+To bring you up to date and to remind you, on July 17th of 1996, TWA Flight 800 bound for Paris blew up off the coast of Long Island shortly after takeoff from Kennedy International Airport, killing all 230 people on board.

 Witnesses described a huge fireball in the sky.